Crocoblock/developer-documentation/01-jet-engine/01-hooks/01-listings/filters.md

 ## jet-engine/listing/current-object-title

-Використовується в для кастомних об'єктів з даними і дозволяє задати те що буде назвою поточного об'єкту. Напримкла для поста - це тайтл поста, тоді як для кастомного об'єкту плагін не може чітко визначити що буде назвою
+Used for custom data objects and allows you to set what will be the title of the current object.
+For example, for a post, it is the post title, while for a custom object, the plugin cannot clearly determine what will be the title.

 **Args:**

-* `$title` - string - назва.
+* `$title` - string - Name.
-* `$object` - object - об'єкт.
+* `$object` - object - Object.

 **Location:**
 /includes/listings/data.php